-Some thoughts from the event’s founder stories about which factors help startups thrive:
+Some thoughts from Latitude59’s founder stories, about what helps startups thrive:

-🚀 Taavi Tamkivi from Salv pointed out the importance of having a good starting point.
+🚀 Taavi Tamkivi from Salv highlighted the importance of having a good starting point.
 In other words, you need to have some hype around your business idea and be able to use it to build momentum.

 🚀 Almost every startup founder will point out that the key to success is an endless drive to carry out your mission.
 There will be (many) lessons learned, including some you’ll need to learn along the way.
 As the Estonian saying goes: fall down seven times, get up eight.

 🚀 Kalev Kärpuk from Adact advised the Latitude59 audience to hire the best people possible, people wiser than you whose abilities you can trust in.